oracle-livelabs/security/accessgovernance-oci-iam/create-policies/create-policies.md

   ![Configure Variables](images/configure-variables.png)

-  To obtain the domain url, navigate to Identity -> Domains -> ag-domain
+  To obtain the domain url, navigate to Identity -> Domains -> ag-domain (ANBU - MOVE THIS TO STEP 3 and ask them to copy, so that they will have the URL - ANBU)

   ![Obtain the domain url](images/domain-url.png)